 If you go with a software vendor that locks you into specific hardware, not only can it be a costly investment upfront, but you may not be able to use that hardware again if you switch to another cannabis POS system down the road.

 Another risk is having to change your current workflows or physical layout to accommodate the transition to a new one-size-fits all software provider, though this may be one of your objectives in switching.

-Flowhub was designed to be hardware-friendly and is compatible with a wide array of hardware options to fit your unique workflows, desired aesthetic, and needs.
-There's a likely chance Flowhub will work with the hardware you already have — including iPads, tablets, Apple and Windows products.
+Flowhub was designed to be hardware-friendly and is compatible with a wide array of cannabis hardware options to fit your unique workflows, desired aesthetic, and needs.
+It's likely Flowhub will work with the hardware you already have — including iPads, tablets, Apple and Windows products.

 8 factors every dispensary needs in a point of sale